 - Creating Readable Text is a video shows how to create readable print material *

 Stay Up To Date with RAISE

 The Standard Newsletter is the official publication from RAISE.

-In this issue of RAISE The Standard, we explore the entrepreneurial spirit of starting a business.
+In this issue of RAISE The Standard, we look at the role of recreation in transition planning.

 Sign up for The Standard Newsletter and other useful RAISE resources and information.

 RAISE hosts a number of engaging and informative webinars and events through out the year.
 We invite you to join us for professional development, virtual learning, networking and more.

 Please join us for a webinar on June 26, 2023, at 2:00 p.m. where we will introduce PATF’s new Family Guide.
 Money is never easy to talk about but introducing money concepts to our children can be intimidating.
 At what age do you start?
 Allowance or not?
 Need or want?

 We will cover how the Family Guide provides easy-to-digest and relatable financial education strategies and tips from parents and families of children with disabilities to parents and families of children with disabilities.
 The webinar will focus on the big ideas for introducing financial education, anecdotes on what worked (and what didn’t), and provide resources for families.

 ASL interpretation & Spanish interpretation will be offered!